About Bailey Hall

 - wider, cushioned seats in the auditorium with aisle lighting

-- acoustical panels in the auditorium to enhance different types of acoustical performances ranging from lectures, soloist musician, orchestra, theatrical performance to rock concerts
+- acoustical panels in the auditorium to enhance different types of acoustical performances ranging across lectures, solo musicians, orchestras, theatrical performances, and rock concerts

 - state of the art audio/visual and lighting systems